Tipperary Premier Intermediate Hurling Championship: Group stage

 For the group stage there are four groups of four teams.
 The teams are ranked based on their performance the previous year.

 Teams will play the other three teams in the group once and match points will be awarded depending on the result of each game, with teams receiving two points for a win, and one for a draw.

 Following the completion of the group stage, the four group winners, and the four group runners-up qualify for the knock-out stage.

 Knock-out stage

 The four group winners are seeded and play a runner-up not from their group.
 Teams in the same group are kept apart until the final, if they make it that far.

 Sponsorship

 Since 2017 the Séamus Ó Riain Cup has been sponsored by Tipperary Water.
+Since 2019 the championship is sponsored by FBD Holdings.

 Trophy

 The winning team is presented with the Séamus Ó Riain Cup.
 A national school teacher by profession, Séamus Ó Riain (1916-2007) began his career in the administrative affairs of the Gaelic Athletic Association when he was elected secretary of the Moneygall club before later representing the club on the North Tipperary Board.
 In 1955 he was elected vice-chairman of the board before serving as chairman between 1957 and 1966. Ó Riain's growing expertise as an administrator was further rewarded in 1958 when he was elected as one of top Tipperary delegates on the Munster Council.
 In 1962 he was elected vice-chairman of the provincial council before taking over as chairman in 1965. Ó Riain served as the 22nd President of the Gaelic Athletic Association from 1967 until 1970.